DSAutomations/dockerhass-docs/dockerpidocs.md

 The first time we launch our stack, the images will be downloaded and cached on our system.
 Subsequent runs will utilize these downloaded images.

 One important note is that not all images available on Docker Hub will be compatible with the Raspberry Pi.
 An image needs to be created with a compatible CPU architecture.
 Here are the images we will be using.
-I've found these to be reasonably popular images which arecompatible with my Raspberry Pi 3b:
+I've found these to be reasonably popular images which are compatible with my Raspberry Pi 3b:

 * [homeassistant/raspberrypi3-homeassistant](https://hub.docker.com/r/homeassistant/raspberrypi3-homeassistant)
 * [jsurf/rpi-mariadb](https://hub.docker.com/r/jsurf/rpi-mariadb)